awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 **Note**
 As a delegate, do not use your own Amazon Chime meeting ID on a delegator's calendar\.
 This can cause a meeting scheduling failure or split meeting attendees onto different meeting bridges\.

-## Scheduling Meetings as a Delegate using the Outlook Add\-In<a name="delegate-outlook"></a>
+## Scheduling meetings as a delegate using the Outlook Add\-In<a name="delegate-outlook"></a>

 When scheduling meetings with the Outlook add\-in, you receive a prompt to select who you are scheduling the meeting for\.
-For more information, see [Scheduling Meetings with the Add\-In for Outlook](chime-scheduling-outlook.md)\.
+For more information, see [Scheduling meetings with the Add\-In for Outlook](chime-scheduling-outlook.md)\.